WHITEPAPER

 Designers pair with Product and Dev leads early to frame problems to solve and align on constraints and scope.
 The team may choose to:

-Spike on a concept first,
+Spike and evolve a concept

 The problem to solve